aregsar/aregcode/blog/2020/getting-started-with-dotnet-5/index.md

 dotnet run
 ```

-> the `dotnet run` command will run the `dotnet build` command which will in turn run the `dotnet restore` command, so there is no need to run each command individually.
+> The `dotnet run` command will run the `dotnet build` command which will in turn run the `dotnet restore` command, so there is no need to run each command individually.

 The response should be: